Table of contents

 - The second step is called picking.
 This is what marks the allocated article items as having actually been picked, and removes them from stock.

-When picking goods in the system, you have the option of either selecting the goods yourself manually, or having the system do it for you.
+When picking goods in the system, you have the option of either having the system do it for you, or selecting the goods yourself manually.
 Below we will demonstrate how to use both of these methods.
 Our test order will be an order where the customer has ordered 1 piece of article A1 and 2 pieces of article B1: